 But the biggest change was with my fitness.
 I follow a strict and often intense training schedule, after turning vegan, I found that I suddenly had much more energy, and my recovery times rapidly reduced.
 I no longer got the usual stiff aching muscles after a hard gym or training session.
 I realised that by adopting a vegan lifestyle, I could massively improve both my health AND fitness.

 Related post: Get fit on a vegan diet

 Is vegan the right choice?

 I still continue to experiment with my own vegan nutrition, I'm constantly learning and finding ways of how to improve my fitness as an athlete.
-By taking a certification in vegan health nutrition I wanted to gain the knowledge, not just for myself, but so I can inspire others about the benefits of converting to a vegan lifestyle too.
+By taking a certification in vegan health nutrition I wanted to gain the knowledge, not just for myself, but so I can inspire others about the benefits of converting to a vegan lifestyle.